 It's important that you are clear about performance standards and expectations at the outset when designing new job roles.
-You can get support and advice about designing job roles from your HR department, your line manager or ACAS provides helpful resources and advice.
+You can get support and advice about designing job roles from your HR department, your line manager or ACAS.

 These are some useful things to think about: